vimaec/ara3d-dev/cpp/include/ara3d/g3d/README.md

 ## Attributes

 G3D is organized as a collection of attribute channels.
 Each attributes describe what part of the mesh they are associated with:

 * point
 * face
 * corner
 * edge
 * whole object

 Attributes also have a "type" which is used to identify what role the attribute has when parsing.
 These map roughly to FBX layer elements.
+The attribute types are:

+* unknown,
+* user,
+* coordinate,
+* index,
+* faceindex,
+* facesize,
+* normal,
+* binormal,
+* tangent,
+* materialid,
+* polygroup,
+* uv,
+* color,
+* smoothing,
+* crease,
+* hole,
+* visibility,
+* selection,
+* pervertex,
+* mapchannel_data,
+* mapchannel_index,
+* transform,
+* custom,
+* invalid

+The only attribute required to be present is a vertex attribute.
+There can only be one vertex attribute.

+If no facesize attribute is present then the geometry is assumed to be triangular.

 Attributes are groups of one or more data values.
 The number of data values per associate element is called the "arity".
 The individual data values can be integers, unsigned integers, or floating point values of various widths from 1 to 128 bytes.